 What if a department member appears to need additional mental health treatment during the wellness visit?

 The therapist will recommend therapy, but it is up to the department member themselves to determine if they want to go.
-They also can choose whomever they want to see as a clinician.
+They also can choose whomever they want to see as a clinician or center.
 The department will not be notified of any possible recommendations during the wellness check.

 If a department member wants to come to therapy, is the department notified?